Kong/docs.konghq.com/app/konnect/org-management/audit-logging/reference.md

 user_agent=grpc-go/1.51.0
 ```

-Each authentication log entry contains the following attributes in addition to the defaults above:
+In addition to the defaults, each authentication log entry also contains the following attributes:

 Property | Description
 ---------|-------------